 The CDC and the Ohio Department of Health recommend flu vaccines for all individuals age 6 months and older.

-The Ohio department of Health says it is safe to receive both a COVID-19 vaccine and a flu vaccine.
+A seasonal flu shot alone will not prevent COVID-19, and the COVID-19 vaccine will not prevent the flu.
+The Ohio Department of Health says it is safe to receive both a COVID-19 vaccine and a flu vaccine.

 - Make an appointment with your doctor.